llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 simultaneously in more than one place.
 For example, a variable may exist in memory and then be promoted to a register where it is only read before being clobbered and reverting to using the memory location.
-While promoted to the register, a debugger must update both the register and memory if the value of the variable needs to be changed.]_
+While promoted to the register, a debugger may read from either the register or memory since they both have the same value, but must update both the register and memory if the value of the variable needs to be changed.]_

 _[Note: A `DIObject` with no `DILifetime`s has an undefined location description.
 If the `argObjects` field of a `DILifetime` references such a